July 27, 2017

 Findings reveal perceptions about policy issues at a time of turmoil and change

-Alexandria, Va., July 26, 2017 – The American Society of Travel agents (ASTA), the leading organization representing travel agents in the U.S., today released a groundbreaking study that tracks perceptions of American travelers.
+Alexandria, Va., July 26, 2017 – The American Society of Travel Advisors (ASTA), the leading organization representing travel agents in the U.S., today released a groundbreaking study that tracks perceptions of American travelers.
 This year’s wide-ranging study includes reaction to prominent issues like airline regulation and travel bans, collected to help ASTA better advocate for travelers as well as support travel agents as they advise their clients.

 “We’ve approached this year’s study with greater focus on the changing landscape for travel and the issues shaping that change,” said Zane Kerby, President and CEO of ASTA.
 “This is part of our commitment to be an advocate for travelers, as well as for our travel agency members.”